 - 1. Repeated or chronic infractions of hospital and/or school policies - 2.
 Not having markers while in the clinical area - 3.
 Not using markers on an exam while in the clinical area - 4.
-Not turning in weekly log sheets or staff evaluations by the end of the following week.
-If the student is scheduled off the following week; the logs are due on the Monday following that scheduled week off.
-(2-points for first offense if turned in late) - 5.
+Not turning in weekly log sheets or staff evaluations by the end of the following week. \ If the student is scheduled off the following week; the logs are due on the Monday following that scheduled week off. - 5.
 Not turning in reports for specialty areas by the end of the rotation - 6.
 Not having images checked by staff - 7.
 Performing repeats without supervision or direction from staff - 8.
 Having clinical competencies revoked - 9.
 Not following professional standards or objectives - 10.
 Performing exams without direct supervision before achieving a competency